yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

 ### Task 2: Register the Microsoft DataMigration resource provider

 In this task, you register the `Microsoft.DataMigration` resource provider with your Azure subscription.
-Registration of this resource provider is necessary to allow the creation of an Azure Database Migration Service within your subscription.
+Registration of this resource provider is necessary to create an Azure Database Migration Service within your subscription.

 1. In the [Azure portal](https://portal.azure.com), select **Subscriptions** from the Azure services list.